awsdocs/aws-cloudhsm-user-guide/doc_source/interpreting-audit-logs.md

 A hexadecimal value that represents the category of the command\.
 Commands in the AWS CloudHSM log streams have a command type of `CN_MGMT_CMD` \(0x0\) or `CN_CERT_AUTH_CMD` \(0x9\)\.

 **Opcode**
 Identifies the management command that was executed\.
-For a list of `Opcode` values in the AWS CloudHSM audit logs, see [Audit Log Reference](cloudhsm-audit-log-reference.md)\.
+For a list of `Opcode` values in the AWS CloudHSM audit logs, see [HSM audit log reference](cloudhsm-audit-log-reference.md)\.

 **Session handle**
 Identifies the session in which the command was run and the event was logged\.